-Leading with Kindness: One of 50 Leading Lights in the UK
+Leading with Kindness: one of 50 Leading Lights in UK

 I am thrilled to have been elected as one of the 50 Leading Lights in the UK for my work in supporting and mentoring young (female) academics at CYGNA and Middlesex University.
 Leading Lights are those who are deeply thoughtful of others, show humanity, generosity and compassion, are dedicated to supporting the well-being of others and to fostering a spirit of collaboration.